 The best marketing strategy for us is to simply hand someone a stick with a Head Rock on.
 It is admittedly an unusual concept (you don't use a ball?) and I have found that there is nothing I can say or no video I can make that is as effective as having someone actually try it out.
 I have had old teammates tell me "when I first saw this thing I thought good luck with that, Tillzy...but now that I have tried it out, I really think you have something."

-That all said, I can report that our first nearly two years have been an overall, exciting success!
+That all said, I can report that our first nearly two years have been an overall, exciting (emotionally draining) success.
 We were granted a 2nd utility patent that was published July 2018.
 The Head Rock website went live almost two years ago and is in the top 25% of Shopify sites launched that month.

 First prototype makes an appearance at Homewood field

 I learned to use social media after shunning it all my life.
-Hey I'm old and I don't really care what someone I knew in college had for lunch :) In this pursuit, I have gained the most encouragement.
+Hey, I don't really care what someone I knew in college had for lunch today.
+In this pursuit, I have gained the most encouragement.
 The community at Instagram and Twitter have really kept me going.
 We have had some encouraging feedback (one could say informal endorsements!) from professional players.
 Early adopters are reporting increased shot velocity!